"""DataFusion platform adapter with data loading and query execution.

 # Detect delimiter - PyArrow's CSV reader handles trailing delimiters automatically

-delimiter, _ = self._detect_csv_format(file_paths)
+delimiter = self._detect_csv_format(file_paths)

 # Get schema information for proper column names and types